RenatGilmanov/visual-bubbles/README.rst

 ============================
-Divide and Compare tool
+Visual Bubbles
 ============================

 Are you looking for a quick and easy way to visualize your data?
-Divide and Compare is a right tool for the job.
+Visual Bubbles is a right tool for the job.
 It provides quite a straightforward way of dealing with moderate complexity data.
 Long story short, it allows to filter, group, color, size and render your data in a highly visual manner.

 -----------
 Quick demo